How Bankruptcy Works and What to Expect

 • Criminal fines

 Bankruptcy aims to give debtors in a hopeless financial situation a way to start over.
 It is not designed to be an easy or attractive way of avoiding debt repayment.
 It comes with significant costs and restrictions.
-The most obvious cost of bankruptcy is major credit score damage.
+The most obvious cost of bankruptcy is credit score damage.
 People who opt for bankruptcy should know that it is unlikely that they will be able to obtain future loans at a favorable rate for many years after filing bankruptcy.

 State law determines the exemptions associated with bankruptcy, meaning the assets the bankruptcy filer may keep after liquidation.
 Exemptions typically cover one’s house, clothes, and first vehicle.
 Most states do not exempt second vehicles, collectibles, antiques, etc. The filer may have to forfeit such assets to the trustee.